-Yacht Charter and Boat Rentals in Barcelona
+Yacht Charter in Barcelona

 Spain's rebellious second city, Barcelona is the major cosmopolitan and political capital of Catalonia.

 The city, close to the base of the Pyrenees, is large enough that it has its own underground railway network, by which you can hide from the fearsome summer heat as you explore the multitude of attractions at the surface.

 - Las Ramblas, a long pedestrianised street that is best explored in the evening while nibbling on tapas and sipping sangria.
 What you will see and find there will remain with you for times to come!

 - The Gaudi Monument, (Sagrada Familia) a cathedral that is so complex, construction is set to be completed in 2026, over 140 years since the first stone was laid!

 - The Platja (beach) from where you can watch the world go by as you sunbathe and drink in the atmosphere of this stunning city - one of many beautiful beaches you will find on a Barcelona yacht charter.